 The Pumpkin Express leaves from Keppel Bay Marina and takes about 45 minutes to reach the island.

-This eco hotel offers sustainable travel for those with a conscience who want to enjoy some of the very best the Southern Great Barrier Reef has to offer.
+This eco-hotel offers sustainable travel for those with a sustainability conscience who want to enjoy some of the very best the Southern Great Barrier Reef has to offer.

 For another beautiful island experience on the Southern Great Barrier Reef, take a day flight from Brisbane to Lady Elliot Island.